W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 ³The separation is merely another term for a split mind.
 ⁴The ego is the symbol of separation, just as the Holy Spirit is the symbol of peace.
 ⁵What you perceive in others you are strengthening in yourself.
-⁶You may let your mind misperceive, but the Holy Spirit lets your mind reïnterpret its own misperceptions.
+⁶You may let your mind misperceive, but the Holy Spirit lets your mind reinterpret its own misperceptions.

 ::: details Expanded
 Perception derives meaning from relationships.